nesi/perf-training/_lessons/python-scatter/06-profiling_with_MAP.md

 ## Choosing your test case

-Choose your test case carefully, making sure:
+Choose your profiling case carefully, making sure:
 * it runs in a short time.
 Due to a possible large overhead from MAP (especially for tracing experiments), the program could run significantly slower than normal.
 * ensure the test case is representative of a production run